vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 ### Express Middlewares

-Express.js is popular for its middlewares and it comes with a global error handling middleware.
+Express.js is famous for its middlewares, and it comes with a global error handling middleware.
 The error handling middleware should be placed towards the end of your app.js file - after all the `app.use` calls so that it's the last middleware to report any errors.
 Unlike an ordinary middleware function, error middleware has four arguments instead of three: `(err, req, res, next)`.

 ```
 app.use( (err,req,res,next) => {
     res.status(500)
      .json({
           name: err.name,
         message: err.message,
         trace: err.stack
      })